-- a.
-Use or possession of contraband: Any item(s) concealed or found in the facility, which may be potentially dangerous or poses a significant safety risk and is therefore prohibited including, but not limited to drugs, medication, lighters, matches, alcohol, and weapons and/or weapon facsimile of any kind. - b.
-Disobeying staff directives/failure to comply: Refusal to stop disruptive or nuisance behavior or activities.
+- a) Use or possession of contraband: Any item(s) concealed or found in the facility, which may be potentially dangerous or poses a significant safety risk and is therefore prohibited including, but not limited to drugs, lighters, matches, alcohol and weapons of any kind. - b) Disobeying staff directives/failure to comply: Refusal to stop disruptive or nuisance behavior or activities.
 Refusal to follow a staff's reasonable directions to behave or perform appropriately.
-Refusal to obey staff directives, which results in an unsafe environment. - c.
-Riotous behavior: When three or more youth cause a disruption or interfere with normal facility operations due to their actions, threats, demands, or suggestions to advocate disruption or disturbance. - d.
-Escape attempts: Any act to undermine the security of the facility, such as obtaining a key, conspiring to escape, aiding or abetting, attempting to escape or acquiring implements which could be used to escape. - e.
-Inappropriate sexual behavior: Activities, regardless of voluntariness, that may include otherwise developmentally normative behaviors, norm-violating behaviors, sexual harassment, and exploitation/taking unfair advantage of another.
-This includes sexual comments or gestures, sexual advances, exposure, sexually explicit writing, or photographs, viewing pornography, masturbatory behavior, sexual favors, sexual threats, and sexting. - f.
-Gang behavior: Gang behavior that willfully promotes, furthers, or assists in felonious criminal conduct by members of that gang.

-- g.
-Sexual assault: Touching without penetration (either directly or through the clothing) of the genitalia, anus, groin, breast, inner thigh, or buttocks by a youth of another youth without the latter's consent, or of a youth who is coerced into sexual contact by threats of violence, or of a youth who is unable to consent or refuse.
+Refusal to obey staff directives, which results in an unsafe environment. - c) Riotous behavior: When three or more youth cause a disruption or interfere with normal facility operations due to their actions, threats, demands, or suggestions to advocate disruption or disturbance. - d) Escape attempts: Any act to undermine the security of the facility, such as obtaining a key, conspiring to escape, aiding or abetting, attempting to escape or acquiring implements which could be used to escape. - e) Sexual assault: Touching without penetration (either directly or through the clothing) of the genitalia, anus, groin, breast, inner thigh, or buttocks by a youth of another youth without the latter's consent, or of a youth who is coerced into sexual contact by threats of violence, or of a youth who is unable to consent or refuse.
 Any sexual penetration by a youth of another youth including contact between the penis and the vagina or the anus; contact between the mouth and penis, vagina, or anus; or penetration of the anal or genital opening of another person by a hand, finger, or other object.
-Refer to Juvenile Facility Services Policy: Prison Rape Elimination Act (PREA) of 2003. - h.
-Threats: An expressed intention to inflict harm, pain, or injury on the person of another. - i.
-Fighting, assault and/or battery: Any willful and unlawful use of force or violence upon the person of another, that results in serious physical injury. - j.
-Vandalism/destruction of property or fire setting: Intentional or malicious destruction of personal property of another person or county property that can result in additional law violations or extension of custody time. - k.
-Stealing: The knowing and unauthorized taking of an item belonging to a youth, the juvenile facility, or any juvenile facility staff. - I. Gambling: All forms of gambling are prohibited. - m.
-Misuse of technology or electronic devices to include but not limited to: Computers, Tablets, mp3 player, DVD, Chromebooks.
+Refer to Juvenile Facility Services Policy: Prison Rape Elimination Act (PREA) of 2003.

+- f) Battery: Any willful and unlawful use of force or violence upon another person.
+An intentional physical attack. - g) Vandalism/destruction of property or fire setting: Intentional or malicious destruction of personal property of another person or county property that can result in additional law violations or extension of custody time. - h) Stealing: The knowing and unauthorized taking of an item belonging to the juvenile facility or any juvenile facility staff.

-Discipline for Major Violations
+Consequences for Major Violations